cmd-stream/cmd-stream-go/README.md

 - KeepaliveTime and KeepaliveIntvl - If both != 0, client will try to keep the connection alive.
 When there are no commands to send, it starts Ping-Pong with the server - sends a Ping command and receives a Pong result, both of which are transfered as a 0 (like a ball) byte.
+An example of using the "keepalive" client can be found [here](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/keepalive).
 - SysDataReceiveTimeout - Specifies how long the client will wait to receive system data from the server.